-While it is important to know that EMV, Point-to-Pont Encryption (P2PE), and tokenization all share a core purpose of protecting sensitive cardholder data, it is even more important to understand that you don’t have to choose between these methods of defense.
-In fact, all three of these technologies can be used in the same environment to protect critical data in every stage of use.
+While it is important to know that EMV, Point-to-Pont Encryption (P2PE), and tokenization all share a core purpose of protecting payment transactions, it is even more important to understand that you don’t have to choose between these secure methods of defense.
+In fact, all three of these technologies can be used in the same environment to provide increased security.

-In this post, I’d like to break down what these technologies are and how they can be used individually as well as together:
+In this post, we’d like to break down what these technologies are and how they can be used individually as well as together within the payment ecosystem.

-EMV chip-based payment technology is used to prevent card duplication, an often inexpensive attack carried out by criminals who fraudulently gather card numbers by purchasing large quantities of them on the Internet or even by using “skimming” devices placed over legitimate payment terminals or ATMs.
+EMV chip-based payment technology is used to prevent the duplication of payment card data, an often inexpensive attack carried out by criminals who seek to gain access to card numbers by purchasing large quantities of them on the Internet or even by using “skimming” devices placed over legitimate payment terminals or ATMs.
 EMV-enabled payment cards have an embedded cryptographic chip that is used in conjunction with a PIN to verify cardholder authenticity, as opposed to the simple magnetic stripe often used.

 EMV cards further help prevent fraud by generating an Authorization Request Cryptogram (ARQC) when inserted into a payment acceptance device.
 This cryptogram is sent along with the transaction data and is checked by the card issuing organization using a hardware security module (HSM) prior to authorizing the transaction.